 This scheme now matches that of the first bullet list — with one exception: Here, for illustration, I have included optional internal punctuation in the bullet list, which I discussed but recommended against in my annotation of the previous example.

-We are looking for candidates that have the following qualities:
+We are looking for candidates who have the following qualities:

 • Quality Orientation